tucats/gopackages/functions/README.md

 This results in the string value "JEFFREY".

+### _strings.tokenize(string)
+This converts a string into an array of strings, tokenized using the same syntax rules that the `Solve` language uses itself.
+An empty string results in an empty token array.

 ## General Functions

 These functions work generally with any type of value, and perform coercsions